Did you come here from a link on another website? See page bottom for latest version of this page.

 How long can one keep skiing?

 One skier I have used as an example in illustrating an answer to this question is Freda Langell Nieters.
 The article below reports her induction into the Colorado Ski Hall of Fame in 2009.
 When Freda was 75 she skied down 75,000 vertical feet in one day (involving over 30 lift rides) to raise money for research on Sudden Infant Death Syndrome, having lost a grandson to that malady.
 Today, several years later, Freda still teaches.
-Another Norwegian, Stein Erichson, is still a skier at 86.
+Another Norwegian, Stein Eriksen, was still skiing at 88.

 The Over-the Hill Gang only admits skiers over 50 years and has a 70 degree division for those over that number in years.
 Elderhostel has programs for older skiers, too.
 Once I led such a group and it was the fastest bunch I had all that season.